tyler-technologies-oss/forge-design-system/blog/2025-02-06-forge-2025/index.md

   and collapsible nodes.
 This component will be highly customizable and provide a flexible way to display complex data structures.

+- **Meter**: A meter and meter-group component that can be used to represent scalar values within a known range.
+These components will provide a simple and flexible way to visualize data in a more intuitive and engaging way.
+Not to be confused with linear progress indicators, meters are used to represent a value within a range (such as a gauge or thermometer), whereas progress indicators are used to represent the completion or busy state of an application task.

 - **Breadcrumbs**: A breadcrumbs component that can be used to display a breadcrumb trail for navigation purposes.
 This component will provide a simple and intuitive way to navigate through a hierarchy of pages or sections in your application.